srtipu5/Single-Inheritance/READM.md

 The reason behind OOP programming is to promote the reusability of code and to reduce complexity in code and it is possible by using inheritance.

 # Single-Inheritance
-It is the type of inheritance in which there is one base class and one derived class.
+The type of inheritance in which there is one base class and one derived class.